 Near Albert Lea in Freeborn County, Minnesota — The American Midwest (Upper Plains)

-Erected 1985 by the Minnesota Historical Society.
+Erected 1997 by Minnesota Historical Society.

 Topics and series.
 This historical marker is listed in this topic list: Parks & Recreational Areas.
 In addition, it is included in the Minnesota Historical Society series list.
 A significant historical year for this entry is 1889.

 Location.
 43° 39.663′ N, 93° 6.852′ W. Marker is near Albert Lea, Minnesota, in Freeborn County.
 Marker is on Interstate 90 W at milepost 171.
 Located at a Oakland Woods (westbound) Rest Area.
 Touch for map.
 Marker is in this post office area: Albert Lea MN 56007, United States of America.
 Touch for directions.